-The educational technology curriculum and course sequence or initial license programs are designed so that our teacher candidates are trained and supported with tech-integration skills and strategies throughout their academic programs.
-In EDU 114, 21st Century Productivity Tools, our first-year students are introduced to the Technological Pedagogical Content Knowledge (TPACK) model so they understand the significance of how technology, content, and pedagogy work together in the teaching and learning process.
-EDU 214, Media Resources for the Education Professional, follows EDU 114 in our students' second year.
-This course introduces students to the theoretical basis for selecting technology to enhance teaching and K-12 students' learning.
-Students will learn basic audio, video, and web page generation skills as well as develop skills in online collaboration and presentation.
-EDU 314, 21st Century Classroom Technology, is the third and final technology course in the sequence of educational technology coursework for our Early Childhood, Middle Childhood, and AYA program majors.
-It supports the application of the technology, the assessment of student achievement, and the use of data to inform instruction.
+Our educational technology curriculum and course sequence within our initial license programs are crafted to equip our teacher candidates with comprehensive tech-integration skills and strategies throughout their academic program.
+In the foundational course, EDU 114: 21st Century Productivity Tools, first-year students delve into the Technological Pedagogical Content Knowledge (TPACK) model.
+Here, they grasp the profound interplay among technology, content, and pedagogy in the teaching and learning milieu.
+Following this, in their second year, candidates embark on EDU 214: Media Resources for the Education Professional.
+This pivotal course explores the theoretical underpinnings guiding the selection of technology to enrich teaching methodologies and bolster K-12 students' learning experiences.
+Candidates are trained in leveraging an array of tools for blended learning, encompassing screencasting, collaborative platforms, and student-driven digital projects.
+Transitioning into their third and final technology course, EDU 314: 21st Century Classroom Technology, our candidates-enrolled across Early Childhood, Middle Childhood, and AYA programs-immerse themselves in advanced applications of technology.
+This culminating course serves as the apex of their educational technology coursework, empowering them to integrate technology into lesson planning following the principles of UDL, appropriately using formative and summative assessments to monitor student progress, and harnessing data-driven insights to refine instructional strategies.